Profile: Silvio Berlusconi, Italian ex-prime minister

 He lost the 1996 election to the left-wing Romano Prodi but by 2001 he was back in power, in coalition once more with his former partners.

-Having headed the longest-serving Italian government since World War II, he was again defeated by Mr Prodi in 2006.
+Having headed the longest-serving Italian government since World War 2, he was again defeated by Mr Prodi in 2006.

-He returned to office in 2008 at the helm of a revamped party, People of Freedom (PDL).
+He returned to office in 2008 at the helm of a revamped party, renamed the PDL.

 His support drained away in 2011, as the country's borrowing costs rocketed at the height of the eurozone debt crisis, and he resigned after losing his parliamentary majority.